 White chocolate: Hazelnut ganache is white chocolate based ganache that does not taste white chocolate at all.
 However, the ganache will be as delicious as the quality of the chocolate you are using.
 Please please please use high quality products when it comes to chocolate which you would anyway enjoy eating on its own and avoid using “baking chocolate”.
 High quality white chocolate does not overpower the hazelnut paste.
 I am using Callebaut WhiteChocolate (callets) that has high cocoa butter %, tastes amazing and works wonderfully silky while making ganache

 Heavy cream: Also known as whipping cream, has a fat content between 36% and 40% , the one I use is usually 36%.
 Avoid substitutes like vegetable based “whipping cream”.
-Cream is often used to make chocolate ganache and makes it wonderfully silky and creamy
+Cream is often used to make chocolate ganache and makes the filling of the Hazelnut tart wonderfully silky and creamy

 For the gold chocolate disk decoration